 Even though sewer rates have already skyrocketed, wastewater treatment facility operations remain deep in the red and Sky officials are in a desperate race to find a solution before the facility’s reserve fund runs out of money.

 Town officials are betting Obsidian Finance Group LLC’s proposed residential development will provide the much needed Hail Mary pass.

-The Monitor’s article largely focused upon Obsidian’s ‘professed’ requirement that U.S. Highway 2’s speed limit be reduced from 60mph to 35mph, allowing pedestrians to safely cross the highway from Obsidian’s proposed development to the Town’s traditional but now dead business district.
+The Monitor’s article largely focused upon Obsidian’s ‘professed’ requirement that U.S. Highway 2’s speed limit be reduced from 60mph to 35mph, allowing pedestrians to safely cross the highway from Obsidian’s proposed development to the Town’s traditional but now moribund business district.

-Traffic from Monroe to Stevens Pass Ski Area, to Leavenworth and beyond has always been a sticky wicket due to frequent traffic congestion, backups and weather.
+Traffic from Monroe to Stevens Pass Ski Area, to Leavenworth and beyond has always been a sticky issue due to frequent traffic congestion, backups, weather and serious accidents.

 Over the decades population density along U.S. Highway 2’s Sky Valley has grown and traffic lights and speed restrictions have sprouted along with it.
 The addition of each traffic light, speed or other restriction causes a serial traffic reaction that further slows traffic, adds to stoppages, jams, delays and increases travel times.